 Schools with Graphic Engineering Programs and Courses

 Students in undergraduate graphic engineering programs learn how to create visual representations of technical designs.
-The unique combination of technical skills and creative techniques used in graphic engineering prepares graduates for entry-level positions as designers, drafters and technicians in a variety of fields, including manufacturing, engineering, architecture and construction.
+The unique combination of technical skills and creative techniques used in the engineering graphics field prepares graduates for entry-level positions as designers, drafters and technicians in a variety of fields, including manufacturing, engineering, architecture and construction.

 How to Select Schools with Graphic Engineering Programs and Courses

-Students who are interested in graphic engineering usually complete undergraduate degree programs or courses through their school's engineering or computer science department.
+Students who are interested in graphic engineering usually complete undergraduate degree programs or courses in engineering graphics and design technology and related fields.
 Associate's and bachelor's degree programs are offered at many 2- and 4-year colleges around the country.